mike-matera/cloud-linux/cis-191/labs/sorting_processes.md

     main()
 ```

 This script opens a bunch of files, burns up CPU time and wastes memory --and nothing else.
-You can run `py_pig.h` using `python3`:
+You can run `py_pig.py` using `python3`:

 ```
 $ python3 ./py_pig.py &